YouTube Monetization Rules for Content Creators in 2019

 In order for creators to monetize videos, their channel needed to have over 10,000 lifetime views on their videos.
 This drove creators to generate better content on the platform and improve their reach.

-There were a lot of users on the platform who uploaded copyrighted content and content owned by other people in order to make money.
+There were a lot of users on the platform who uploaded copyrighted content and content owned by other people in order to make money from videos.
 To rid the platform of such bad actors, YouTube enabled this rule.

 It was enough to evaluate the authenticity of the content & the user and the cap wasn’t too high to discourage new creators to join the YouTube community.